A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Experiments

 \subsection{Ablation Study}

-In this section, we provide extensive experiments to verify the effectiveness of the proposed \textbf{ATP}.
-Specifically, we first reveal the improvement of proposed components on GTA5$\rightarrow$Cityscapes task by progressively adding each module into the system.
-As Table \ref{Tab:Abl} shows, we can observe that each component contributes to adaptation, with achieving the final performance of 52.6\% mIoU on the source data-free scenario.
-Then, we conduct experiments on different segmentation backbones to verify the generalization of our method.
-The details are described as follows.
+In this section, we provide extensive experiments to verify the effectiveness of the proposed \textbf{ATP} based on both ResNet-101 and MiT-B5 backbones.
+Specifically, we reveal the improvement of proposed components on GTA5$\rightarrow$Cityscapes task by progressively adding each module into the system.
+As Table \ref{Tab:Abl} shows, we can observe that each component contributes to adaptation, achieving the final performance of 52.6\% mIoU and 64.0\% mIoU on the source data-free scenario.

-\textbf{Influence of implicit feature alignment.} From the models (a) and (b) in Table \ref{Tab:Abl}, we can observe that our curriculum-style entropy loss ($\mathcal{L}_{cel}$) and weighted diversity loss ($\mathcal{L}_{div}$) can significantly improve adaptation performance.
+\textbf{Influence of curriculum feature alignment.} From the models (a) and (b) in Table \ref{Tab:Abl}, we can observe that our curriculum-style entropy loss ($\mathcal{L}_{cel}$) and weighted diversity loss ($\mathcal{L}_{div}$) can significantly improve adaptation performance.
 Specifically, model (a) with $\mathcal{L}_{cel}$ achieves a 43.6\% mIoU result, which surpasses the baseline model by 4.3 points.
 It also significantly outperforms the previous entropy minimization method \cite{UncertaintyReducing} reported mIoU result as 19.8\%.
 Furthermore, model (b) with $\mathcal{L}_{div}$ boosts the performance improvement with 1.4 mIoU, revealing that diversity enforcing is important for our setting. $\mathcal{L}_{div}^{*}$ denotes diversity loss provided by \cite{SHOT} with the mean output embedding.
 Compared model (b) with (c), we see that both diversity-promoting terms are beneficial for our task, and the proposed weighted one ($\mathcal{L}_{div}$) works better than a non-weighted one ($\mathcal{L}_{div}^{*}$).